National Football League: Postseason

-Following the conclusion of the regular season, the NFL Playoffs, a 14-team single-elimination tournament, is then held.
-Seven teams are selected from each conference: the winners of each of the four divisions as well as three wild card teams (the three remaining teams with the best overall record, with tiebreakers in the event of two or more teams having the same record).
+After the regular season, the NFL Playoffs, a 14-team single-elimination tournament, is then held.
+Seven teams qualify from each conference: the winners of each of the four divisions as well as three wild card teams (the three remaining teams with the best overall record, with tiebreakers in the event of two or more teams having the same record).
 These teams are seeded according to overall record and tiebreakers, with the division champions always ranking higher than the wild card teams.
 The top team (seeded one) from each conference are awarded a bye week, while the remaining six teams (seeded 2–7) from each conference compete in the first round of the playoffs, the Wild Card round, with the 2-seed competing against the 7-seed, the 3-seed competing against the 6-seed and the 4-seed competing against the 5-seed.
 The winners of the Wild Card round advance to the Divisional Round, which matches the lower seeded team against the 1-seed and the two remaining teams against each other.
 The winners of those games then compete in the Conference Championships, with the higher remaining seed hosting the lower remaining seed.
 The AFC and NFC champions then compete in the Super Bowl to determine the league champion.

 The only other postseason event hosted by the NFL is the Pro Bowl, the league's all-star game.
 Since 2009, the Pro Bowl has been held the week before the Super Bowl; in previous years, the game was held the week following the Super Bowl, but in an effort to boost ratings, the game was moved to the week before.
 Because of this, players from the teams participating in the Super Bowl are exempt from participating in the game.
 The Pro Bowl is not considered as competitive as a regular-season game because the biggest concern of teams is to avoid injuries to the players.